Thorbieey/Code-Quiz-OT/README.md

 * Clicking an incorrect answer results in time being substracted from the clock.

-* The quiz must end when all questions are answered or the timer reaches 0.
+* The quiz must end when all questions are answered or the timer reaches zero.

-* Players score is displayed at the end of the game with the option to save it with their initials.
+* Player's score is displayed at the end of the game with the option to save it with their initials.

+* Player's score can also view their highscores.

 ```